Voilett-Roze/asus/Disk-formatting.md

 From my output we can see my unmounted device SANDISK has an obsolete mount-point.

-The obsolete mount point directory is removed with this command:
+The obsolete mount point directory is removed with these commands:

+`rm /tmp/mnt/SANDISK/.autocreated-dir`
 `rmdir /tmp/mnt/SANDISK`

 If it was successfully removed then it won't be listed anymore: